 St. Louis has something else that other centrally located cities lack — a highly skilled logistics workforce.
 Given that transloading and crossdocking can be a sensitive process where errors can cause delayed shipments or lost merchandise, having the right people to perform the task is crucial.
 St. Louis’s workforce is both broadly skilled and affordably priced.

-If you would like to learn more about how Clark Logistic Services can help you with transloading and crossdocking as well as with other 3PL needs, fill out the form below.
+If you would like to learn more about how Clark Logistic Services can help you with transloading and crossdocking as well as with other 3PL needs, fill out the form on this page.
 We will be in touch shortly.